Designed by doctors, shaped by you

 Here’s how the offerings compare in more detail.

-Qualifying Hers customers can access both GLP-1s (glucagon-like peptide-1 receptor agonists) and oral weight loss medications through the online platform.
+Eligible Hers customers can access both GLP-1s (glucagon-like peptide-1 receptor agonists) or oral weight loss medication kits through the online platform.

 GLP-1 injections available through Hers include: